|Quick Facts: Logging Workers|

 |Work Experience in a Related Occupation||None|

 |On-the-job Training||Moderate-term on-the-job training|

-Logging jobs are physically demanding and can be hazardous.
-Workers spend all of their time outdoors, sometimes in poor weather and often in isolated areas.
+Logging is physically demanding and can be dangerous.
+Workers spend all their time outdoors, sometimes in poor weather and often in isolated areas.

 Most logging workers have a high school diploma.
 They get on-the-job training to become familiar with forest environments and to learn how to operate logging machinery.